Badara-Senpai/ab-project-manager/README.md

 # Project Conversation App

 This is a Ruby on Rails application that allows users to manage projects, add comments, and track status changes.
-The application serves as a collaborative workspace for project management with a clean, modern UI.
+The application serves as a collaborative workspace for project management.

 ## Features